 "New employees typically get hit with a barrage of information during their first weeks at a company.
 Retaining all of this is next to impossible, so make sure they have key information in a written or electronic form.

 "They shouldn't go writing down sensitive information like usernames and passwords, obviously.
-However, it can be really helpful to provide a list of URLs for things like your company intranet, helpdesk, support documentation, security procedures and so on.
+However, it can be really helpful to provide a list of URLs for things like your company intranet, helpdesk, support documentation, commonly used apps, security procedures and so on.
 Make sure they know who to approach for IT support, too.

 "Finally, security can be a big issue, particularly if their job involves handling sensitive data.
 You might want to get them to sign a copy of your security and data protection policies to confirm they've read them.